dragan-apostolski/photography-portfolio/project-requirements.md

 - Fixed at top with transparent background that fades to solid upon scroll (\>50px).
 - Logo/text on left, menu items centered (Home, Gallery, Prints, Services, About).
 - Hamburger menu animates into a right-sliding drawer on mobile.
+- On mobile, when the menu opens it takes up the full height and width of the screen.
+It displays the same menu items in a vertical column.

 ### Carousel